 By belonging to AFSA, members will have a continental voice to advocate for food sovereignty.
 They will benefit from learning exchange both within regions and between regions.
-Members will have access to data and information from AFSA and will receive publications, fliers and other materials.
+Members will have access to data and information from AFSA and will receive publications, flyers and other materials.

 Termination of membership

 Members will cease to be members of AFSA if they: